https://www.ku.com.au/

 Footscray Park

-If you're looking for one of the best all-abilities playgrounds in Melbourne with water play as well, you've found one at Footscray Park.
+If you're looking for one of the best all-abilities playgrounds in Melbourne with water play, you've found it at Footscray Park.

 Kids have a selection of awesome play equipment to choose from at Footscray Park, including two flying foxes, a carousel, climbing frames, slides, a nest swing, musical instruments, a sand pit, and more.
-The surrounding trees and flowerbeds help to make this spot a calming oasis, and the water play is just heaven for the kids when the temperatures soar.
+The surrounding trees and flowerbeds help make this spot a calming oasis, and the water play is ideal for the kids when temperatures soar.

 Location: Ballarat Rd, Footscray